ChristyBastiaanssen/Project-galaxy-in-the-cloud/Tutorials/Installing_roles_&_configuration _files.md

 ## Configuration files
-Create a new file in the working directory (the galaxy directory) called 'ansible.cfg'. <br>
+Create a new file in the working directory (the previously made 'galaxy' directory) called 'ansible.cfg'. <br>
 ```nano ansible.cfg```

 Add the following to the file: